 - if the parties followed the correct process in dealing with the issues related to routine repairs and emergency repairs

-- the conduct of the property owner/manager
+- the conduct of the managing party

 - the risk of injury to a person at the premises that is likely to be caused by the damage